SofiaAnanieva/EMSE2021-ConceptualModel-Artifacts/README.md

     * `model_mapping.xlsx`
     * `model_metrics_evaluation.xlsx`

-For a holistic understanding of the construction process of the unified conceptual model, we refer to Figure 4 of the research paper where we describe the complete process.
+For a holistic understanding of the construction process of the unified conceptual model, we refer to Figure 3 and Figure 5 of the research paper where we describe the complete process.

 ## Interviews